 One More reason to Visit...

 We discovered the amazing Yal-Ku Lagoon in Akumal, just a short drive north of the Tulum ruins.
-Open to the public for snorkeling, diving, and exploring, the lagoon is stunningly beautiful and easy to access.
+Akumal snorkeling is open to the public and the lagoon is stunningly beautiful and easy to access.
 The crystal clear water is relatively shallow in most places and there is so much underwater nature to see, including tropical fish and turtles, you might end up staying all day.
 There is a small entry fee and plentiful parking.
 For more information, visit Travel Yucatan's page on Yal Ku Lagoon.